Skip to main content

 KeyTypeDescriptionExample

 headersObject/DictionaryAdds additional headers to requests.
+All header values must be strings.
 Supports dynamic user field substitution with `{{LIBRECHAT_USER_*}}`, request body placeholders with `{{LIBRECHAT_BODY_*}}`, and environment variables with `${ENV_VAR}`.The `headers` object specifies custom headers for requests.
 Useful for authentication and setting content types.

 Example: